FAST & RELIABLE SHIPPING TO AU & NZ! 🚚 DESPATCHED WITHIN 24HRS!

 Hydrate to Feel Great: The Role of Water and Herbal Teas in Beating Jetlag

-Staying hydrated is one of the most important—and easiest—ways to combat jetlag.
+Staying hydrated is one of the most important — and easiest — ways to combat jetlag.
 Long flights can leave you dehydrated, thanks to the dry cabin air.
 Dehydration can make jetlag symptoms worse, leaving you feeling even more tired and out of sync.

-Start hydrating well before your flight—at least a day in advance.
+Start hydrating well before your flight — at least a day in advance.
 Drink plenty of water, and consider herbal teas that can support relaxation and sleep, such as chamomile and peppermint.
-Herbal teas not only keep you hydrated but also help soothe your nerves, making it easier to sleep on the plane and adjust to new time zones.
+A quality travel water bottle makes it easy to stay hydrated throughout your journey — bring one and refill it regularly during your flight.

-Pro Tip: Bring a reusable water bottle and refill it regularly during your flight.
-Need more tips on jetlag prevention?
+Pro Tip: Need more tips on jetlag prevention?
 Check out our jetlag prevention collection.

 Breathe Easy: How Essential Oils Can Help You Recover from Jetlag